The Valentine’s supermarket meal deals to know about for date night

 - What’s included: Starter, main, side, dessert and a drink

-Boasting a humongous 18,500 different menu combinations, the Marks & Sparks Valentine’s Day dine-in meal has not scrimped on variety.
+Boasting a humongous amount of menu combinations, the Marks & Sparks Valentine’s Day dine-in meal has not scrimped on variety.
 Seven seems to be the magic number, with seven starters, mains, sides, desserts (and a drink) for £20, with veggie and vegan options available for each course.

 Starters include prawn cocktails (£6, Ocado.com); duck parfait with orange glaze (£6, Ocado.com); prawn tempura with sriracha mayo (£8.50, Ocado.com); leek and cheese soufflé tarts (£5, Ocado.com), and crispy tempura vegetable fritters (£2.80, Ocado.com), which are vegan-friendly.
 Mains include mushroom stroganoff pies (£8.25, Ocadon.com), butternut squash risotto (£7.25, Ocado.com), rump steak (£10, Ocado.com) and a herb-crusted lamb rack (£10, Ocado.com).
 While asparagus spears (£3, Ocado.com), cheesy vegetable bake (£4.75, Ocado.com), triple-cooked chips (£2.75, Ocado.com) and other veg-based dishes feature as sides.